jlmelville/smallvis/docs/spectral.md

-* Richard Socher's report "Manifold Learning and Dimensionality Reduction with Diffusion Maps" on [Diffusion Maps (PDF)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.162.3118) is a very good place to start on all this, but tragically I think there are some missingly symbols in the description of the algorithm.
+* Richard Socher's report "Manifold Learning and Dimensionality Reduction with Diffusion Maps" on [Diffusion Maps (PDF)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.162.3118) is a very good place to start on all this, but tragically I think there are some missing symbols in the description of the algorithm.

 * The [first PNAS paper on Diffusion Maps](http://www.pnas.org/content/102/21/7426.long) is where you should go for the definitive statement on the method, but for